 How does your ministry or your life’s purpose manifest in the world now?

-Being Elmer’s wife and Lucien’s mum on our boat in London; as tutor and focaliser within OneSpirit; trustee of the Findhorn Foundation; a coach at IMD business school; supervisor, counsellor, consultant….as daughter, friend, sister; caring for body, mind and heart; in every moment that I remember Love, and act from that.
+With my husband and son on our houseboat in London; as a tutor within OneSpirit; I’m a trustee of the Findhorn Foundation; a coach at IMD business school; supervisor, counsellor, consultant….as daughter, friend, sister; I guess in every moment that I remember Love, and act from that.

 What main sources of inspiration or guidance do you draw on for your continuing spiritual journey?

 People who dare to practice Love.
-Elmer, my parents, brothers, family and friends.
+Elmer, Lucien, my family, my parents.
+South Africa.
 David Spangler.
 The stars, trees, flowers, children.
 Subtle and elemental worlds.
 The sea.
 Extraordinary people – Mary Daly, Antjie Krog, Binnie Dansby, Suzette Clough, Sobonfu Some, Billy Kennedy come to mind.
 Swimming, praying, silence, listening, writing, teaching.
 Our son’s Steiner school and our soul family around it.
-Sanity -saving humour and whatsapp groups!
-The faith of my colleagues.
+Sanity-saving humour on whatsapp groups!
+The faith and brilliance of my OneSpirit colleagues.
 Oracles.
 Findhorn.
 Systems thinking.
 Both Marys.
 A Course In Miracles.
 Supervision.
 The goose sitting on her eggs in my flowers right now under the growing moon.

 Where is your ‘edge’ currently — what most challenges you on your path?

 Not taking it personally.
 Taking it responsibly and responsively.
 Self doubt.
-The slippery double helix of leading and following, alone and together.
+The slippery and fascinating double helix of leading and following, alone and together.
 Seeking and failing and seeking and failing to put love, meditation, health, humour, simplicity and intention first!

 How do you envision your ministry developing in future?